Harismushtaq12/chicken-disease-classification/README.md

 ```
 ▶️ Usage

-- Place the dataset inside the data/ directory
+- Download and extract the dataset into the data/ directory
 - Open the notebook from the notebooks/ folder
 - Run the cells step by step to train and evaluate the model